Justified (TV series): Season 1

 The story arc of season one concentrates on the crimes of the Crowder family.
 Raylan seeks to protect Ava Crowder (Joelle Carter) from the rest of the Crowder clan after she shoots and kills her husband, Bowman Crowder, in retaliation for years of abuse.
 Her biggest threat initially comes from Boyd Crowder (Walton Goggins), a local criminal masquerading as a white supremacist whom Raylan shoots in a stand-off.
 Boyd survives the shot to the chest and claims it is a sign from God that he should change his ways.
 Raylan hesitates to believe him, but Boyd is soon sent to prison, where he spends his time reading the Bible and preaching to convicts.
 The season builds towards the release of family patriarch Bo (M. C. Gainey), who wishes to rebuild his family's drug trade and to settle old scores, including one with Raylan's father, Arlo (Raymond J. Barry), who has cheated him out of money.
 Bo's release is soon followed by Boyd's, after a technicality prevents him from being further incarcerated.
 While Bo works on gaining dominance over the local drug trade, Boyd collects a camp of spiritually reformed criminals whom he trains to blow up meth houses in the county to "clean up Harlan".
 The explosions cause a few casualties, leading Raylan and the other U.S. Marshals to keep an eye on the team.

-In the meantime, Raylan is dealing with personal dilemmas, including working in the same building as his ex-wife (Natalie Zea), for whom he still has feelings.
+In the meantime, Raylan is dealing with personal dilemmas, including working in the same building as his ex-wife Winona Hawkins (Natalie Zea), for whom he still has feelings.
 His continuing visits to Harlan are peppered with small crimes and big shootings, and his success in dealing with these matters draws Bo's attention.
 Bo promises the niece and nephew of Gio Reyes, head of a Miami drug cartel, that he will deliver Raylan to them in exchange for a large shipment of drugs.
 Boyd catches word of this and, with his "flock" of reformed prisoners, blows up the truck carrying the shipment, leading the niece and nephew to hold Bo accountable for the damages.
 This leads Bo to go to Boyd's camp and threaten to kill his own son, illustrating the harsh family relations that provide some insight into how Boyd turned out the way he has.
 Instead of killing Boyd, Bo offers his son the option to abandon his group, after which Bo will leave all of them alone.
 Boyd walks away into the forest.
 He hears gunshots and returns to see that all of his followers have been killed.
 This sends him to Raylan's door depressed, saying he will help Raylan find Bo as long as he is allowed to be the one to kill him.